Applications Need Software Integrity. Agents Need Context Integrity.

 Context IntegrityIs this context authentic?What we’re building

-Context Integrity isn’t a new primitive.
-It’s the convergence of proven patterns, applied to the artifacts agents actually depend on: JSON-LD context graphs, capability tokens, session state, business facts.
+Context Integrity applies proven patterns to the artifacts agents depend on: JSON-LD context graphs, capability tokens, session state, business facts.

 The Properties